turkcellcloud/jupyter-openshift/README.md

 A postgresql and a jupyterhub pod should have been created.
 I've defined the replica count of jupyterhub as zero because we need to do some extra configs in order to prevent it from getting erros.
 These configurations are;

 * Give ``anyuid`` permission to jupyter service account.
 This is required for running cull-idle service on jupyterhub otherwise it errors out.
-* Create configMap that includes most of our jupyterhub customizations.
+* Create a configMap that includes most of our jupyterhub customizations.
 * Create a secret that keeps the password of the user to query AD.
 * Copy your certificate files, inject them to jupyterhub pod via secrets.